airtai/fastagency/docs/docs/en/tutorials/whatsapp/index.md

 pip install "fastagency[autogen,mesop,openapi]"
 ```

 Alternatively, you can use [**Cookiecutter**](../../user-guide/cookiecutter/index.md), which is the preferred method.
-It automatically installs all the necessary requirements.
+Cookiecutter creates the project folder structure, default workflow, automatically installs all the necessary requirements, and creates a [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers){target="_blank"} that can be used with [Visual Studio Code](https://code.visualstudio.com/){target="_blank"}.

 ### API Key Setup
 [**`WebSurferAgent`**](../../api/fastagency/runtimes/autogen/agents/websurfer/WebSurferAgent.md) requires an **Bing Web Search** API key and **WhatsAppAgent** requires an API key to interact with Infobip's WhatsApp service.
 Follow these steps to create your API keys: